 Google says that Chrome OS Flex should be compatible with UEFI Secure Boot, but it may be necessary to adjust your Secure Boot settings.
 For example, a Surface device we tested required the Secure Boot certificate keyset to be changed from “Microsoft only” to “Microsoft & 3rd party CA” in order for the Chrome OS Flex USB drive to boot.

-Chrome OS Flex is still experimental, and it may not fully support all of the hardware in your device.
+If you don’t have a certified device, Chrome OS Flex may not fully support all of the hardware in your device.
 This may result in crashes or hardware that doesn’t work.
 Follow the prompts after booting it to get started.

 You’ll also be prompted if you want to try logging in as a guest or with your Google account.
 Logging in with your Google account automatically logs you in to all of the Google apps on the device, just like on a Chromebook.

 If you’ve ever used Chrome OS on a Chromebook, you’ll be right at home with Chrome OS Flex.
 The operating systems look and feel identical.

 The user interface was smooth and responsive, and no major bugs cropped up during our testing.